tacoma-pds-iteam/Tracker/README.md

 Then in your browser, navigate to the url you provided in the config file to connect to Tracker.

-Below is a few examples of Trackers features in action:
+Below are a few examples of Trackers features in action:
 - **Creating a new record and routing to staff (a new customer walks into our office)**
 	![](./resources/TrackerCreateRecord.gif)